frankyeh/Practicum/mpipeline.md

 ## Session 2: Diffusion MRI Preprocessing (15 minutes)

-Download [OpenNeuro ds002087 dataset](https://openneuro.org/datasets/ds002087) `datasets with and without deliberate head movements for detection and imputation of dropout in diffusion MRI`
+- Download [OpenNeuro ds002087 dataset](https://openneuro.org/datasets/ds002087) `datasets with and without deliberate head movements for detection and imputation of dropout in diffusion MRI`
+- Convert NIFTI to SRC files

 ## Identify quality problems due to